This article was last updated on: October 2018

 But it occurs to very few people to have a look at other “weird” Aeroplanes.
 Or at places such as North Korea, the Middle East, Iran, or the countries of the ex-iron curtain (especially those in Central Asia).
 Many do not even know they exist.

 I suppose that things are this way in part due to political influence as it’s no secret how tied Colombia is to the United States in politics and culture.
-And in part because whatever little the local mass media speak about those places is always something bad, more or less the same thing foreign mass media does with Colombia.
+And in part, because whatever little the local mass media speak about those places is always something bad, more or less the same thing foreign mass media does with Colombia.

-So there you will understand, my fellow colombians, how wrong that is, even if the few things they broadcast are not necessarily outright lies.
+So there you will understand, my fellow Colombians, how wrong that is, even if the few things they broadcast are not necessarily outright lies.

-Indeed, all the shit in world happens in Colombia, but it’s not the only thing going on.
+Indeed, all the shit in the world happens in Colombia, but it’s not the only thing going on.
 The same thing happens with the rest of the countries.